enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 These properties can apply to time series (and many other things).
-To reiterate, a time series is a sequence of values, where each value corresponds to a given time and the data is expected to be represented with values ordered by ascending time.
+To reiterate, a time series is a sequence of values, where each value corresponds to a given time and the data is expected to be represented with values ordered by time, ascending.
+In other words, every value in the series is at a later time than the previous value.

 When we talk about computers, time series stores, and query languages, the concept of granularity or intervals is a large factor in how data is accessed and represented.
 The granularity or interval specifies the expected time between data points (i.e. 1 nanosecond, 1 millisecond, 1 second, 5 seconds, 1 minute, 15 minutes, 1 hour, 1 day, 1 week, ...).
+This is done for storage and user experience reasons, amongst others.
+For example, if you are trying to discuss or analyze something over the course of days, it may be more difficult to recognize or even visualize data at a nanosecond granularity, but may be more appropriate at an hourly granularity.
+Conversely, if you're trying to debug a real-time incident that occurred minutes ago, minutely or hourly granularity may not be enough to hone in on an event that's unfolding *now*.

-This extra piece of information can change how we reason about the representation of the data.
+This extra piece of information (granularity/interval) can change how we reason about the representation (or storage) of the data.

 ### Sparse Representation

+**sparse**: *of few and scattered elements*

+With a sparse data representation, the context of where a value fits in can't be inferred.
+We usually need a little more data to create that context.
+We trade-off requiring more information to place an element, because we assume that there are few elements and the result will be less verbose than a **dense** representation of the same data.
+If that doesn't make sense yet, keep reading and it will hopefully clear up.

-A **sparse** representation of the data can be thought of in a few ways:
+A **sparse** representation of time series data can be thought of in a few ways:

   - The data explicitly specifies the timestamp **and** value
   - The data does not expect/guarantee all intervals to be present in the series